webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Beastskin.md

 ---
 aliases:
-- "Beastskin"
+  - Beastskin
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/10-Gp
   - Equipment/Armor/Medium
+title: Beastskin
+collection: Equipment
+kind: Compendium
 ---
 ## Beastskin

 >An improved form of hides and furs, usually crafted from a creature with especially tough skin such as a giant lizard or rhinoceros.